2 years ago · lizzie · 0 comments

 In addition to the negative impact complaining will have on your brain chemistry, it can have a very detrimental impact on your relationships.
 Whilst it is important to speak up, perpetually complaining about things you cannot, or do not want to, change (e.g. world events, friends/partner’s behaviours, the weather) can lead to a lot of frustration.
 Friends will offer you support and understanding, but may also grow tired of your inaction if you continually complain about the same things without taking steps to improve your life.

-Now that you understand how important it is to learn how to stop complaining, you can decide “TODAY is the DAY I will stop”.
+Now that you understand how important it is to learn how to stop complaining and be happy, you can decide “TODAY is the DAY I will stop”.
 It’s important to undertand there is a difference between venting your frustrations and asking for support AND perpetually complaining.
 The former is usually short-lived, whilst the latter is long lasting and very repetitive.
 To stop complaining, does not mean you become an annoying person who can show no empathy to others and pretends the world is perfect.
 To stop complaining, means changing your lens and focus.

 In order to change ANY behaviour, you need to make a commitment to stick to this change.
 Complaining is just a bad habit.
 Like eating too much junk food every afternoon, or avoiding exercise to watch television.
 You have rewired your brain to tap into negativity and to voice this negativity on a regular basis to others in the hope of getting support, or fostering more complaints.